Are You Ready To Meet Demi Lovato, Talk Show Host?

 Advertisement

-The upcoming streaming site Quibi, which will launch April 6, has ordered 10 episodes of Pillow Talk.
+The upcoming streaming site Quibi, which will launch in the US on 6th April (we're still waiting for a UK release date), has ordered 10 episodes of Pillow Talk.
 No word yet on any of Lovato’s guests, but maybe count Taylor Swift out — Lovato’s manager, Scooter Braun, will serve as one of the show’s executive producers.

 If Lovato is half as candid on-screen as she is in her music, the series will definitely live up to its mission.
 After a 2018 overdose and subsequent hospitalization, Lovato took a step back from the public eye, only to return this year with one of her most vulnerable songs yet.
 “Anyone,” which Lovato released in January and debuted at the Grammys, was recorded only four days before her overdose.
 Lovato described the song as “a cry for help” in an interview with Apple Music’s Zane Lowe.